JinjaX

 JS events

-Your components might be inserted in the page on-the fly, after the JavaScript files has been loaded and executed.
+Your components might be inserted in the page on-the-fly, after the JavaScript files have been loaded and executed.
 So, attaching events to the elements on the page on load will not be enough:

 // This will fail for any Card component inserted after page load